 If parents believe that the Registrar has made a mistake of fact and/or applied the law incorrectly they may object to that decision.

 If a parent lodges an objection, the Registrar must reconsider the original decision, taking into account any relevant new information.

-Example: M (payer) asks the Registrar to credit an amount paid for their child's school fees against the ongoing child support liability for that child.
-M provides copies of receipts.
-F (payee) confirms that M has paid the school fees.
+Example: David (payer) asks the Registrar to credit an amount paid for their child's school fees against the ongoing child support liability for that child.
+David provides copies of receipts.
+Elise (payee) confirms that David has paid the school fees.
 The Registrar credits the payment.

-F contacts DHS 2 weeks later and questions whether the payment should have been credited.
-F says the Family Court ordered M to pay the school fees as part of their property settlement.
-DHS tells F that the Registrar cannot now vary the decision to take that information into account and F needs to object to the original decision.
+Elise contacts Services Australia 2 weeks later and questions whether the payment should have been credited.
+Elise says that David was ordered to pay the school fees by the Federal Circuit and Family Court of Australia as part of their property settlement.
+Services Australia tells Elise that the Registrar cannot now vary the decision to take that information into account and Elise needs to object to the original decision.